Thyraz/Sonos-Kids-Controller/README.md

 Assemble the Pi in the bottom part of the raspberry case and use the Powerstrips to attach it inside the box.

-If the touchscreen isn't sitting tight enough in the cutout, use SHORT screws to attach it to the front cover.
+If the touchscreen isn't sitting tight enough in the cutout, use __short__ screws to attach it to the front cover.
 Maybe predrill the holes, so the wood won't crack.

 Connect the cables, insert the microSD card and you're done.